Graduate Student Handbook

 A student's research formally begins with the presentation of a thesis proposal.
 The thesis proposal is normally about 20 pages (not including references).
-In many ways a thesis proposal is like a grant proposal, though it is a bit longer than most, in order to give students more space for the development of their theoretical framework and more space for the critical review of relevant literature.
+In many ways a thesis proposal is like a grant proposal, though it is a bit longer than most, in order to give students more space for the development of their theoretical framework and for the critical review of relevant literature.
 The format of the proposals can range widely, depending on the nature of the student's research project.
-Normally, the proposal lists the research objectives, contexts for the research (defined to include your theoretical framework, a critical review of the relevant research literature, relevant historical background to the problem, and/or description of the site where research will take place, as appropriate), and a detailed account of methods.
+Normally, the proposal lists the research objectives, contexts for the research (defined to include theoretical framework, a critical review of the relevant research literature, relevant historical background to the problem, and/or description of the site where research will take place, as appropriate), and a detailed account of methods.
 The proposal may include a time-line for the research in the text or an appendix; it need not include a budget.
 Students should circulate their thesis proposal by May 1 of the second year (May 1 of the third year for direct entry PhD students.)
 However, students are encouraged to submit their thesis proposals to their supervisors as soon as possible in their second year.
-In exceptional circumstances, students and advisors may petition the Associate Chair - Graduate for a later deadline.
+In exceptional circumstances, students and advisors may petition the Associate Chair-Graduate for a later deadline.
 Failure to complete all pre-thesis program requirements by the end of the second year normally results in interruption of the UTF portion of funding until such time as student meets these requirements.
-It is a department requirement that PhD students will normally complete all required coursework before defending their thesis proposal.
+It is a department requirement that PhD students will normally complete all required coursework and the language requirement before defending their thesis proposal.
 Please refer to the Graduate Handbook for a complete listing of the steps to acceptance of the proposal.